mCRL2org/mCRL2/doc/sphinx/user_manual/language_reference/lts.rst

 their domains of possible values.
 In every state of the LTS, each of the parameters has one specific value from its domain.

-At least one parameter should be specified.
+Zero or more parameter should be specified.
 Every parameter is specified on a separate line of the following form:

 .. productionlist::